The Swan Queen: Chuvash people

 In a tale from the Chuvash people, "Альдюк" ("Aldyuk"), a poor old couple has a son named Ivan.
 The man brings home a goose, which takes off its goose skin and becomes a beautiful human maiden.
 The goose girl works as the old woman's helper.
 Ivan falls in love with her, they marry and give birth to a son.
 One day, when the goose girl is milking the cows, the old woman burns her goose coat.
 Some time later, a flock of geese flies over the house and begs Aldyuk to join them, but the girl says her goose coat has been burnt.
 The third time, the flock throws her a new feather cloak.
-She becomes a wan again and flies to the skies.
+She becomes a swan again and flies to the skies.
 However, she still returns three nights to nurse her baby child.
 The end of the tale is a happy one: she becomes human again and lives with her husband and his relatives.

+Bulgaria

+A similar narrative is attested in the Bulgarian folktale catalogue indexed as type *400A, "Птица-дъщеря" ("Bird-daughter"): a peasant couple find a lame duck and bring it home, which takes off its birdskin and becomes a human girl.
+The couple burn her feathers to keep her human, and they live like a family.
+One day, the girl is given a new set of feathers, becomes a bird and flies away.